loftuxab/alfresco-community-loftux/root/projects/installer/bitrock/README.txt

 =====================================
 Using the CIFS (Shared Folder) Server
 =====================================

-To enable the CIFS server on a Windows platform, the Win32NetBIOS.dll in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'c:\windows\system32'.
-The Alfresco server will need to be re-started once the dll has been copied.
-Or you could add 'C:\alfresco\bin' to your path.

 Once the Alfresco server is running, it should be possible to connect to it by mapping a drive to it.
 The name to use for the mapping is based on the name of the server on which